sjkimlab/sjkimlab.github.io/_pages/about.md

 news: true
 social: true
 ---
-Many body problems in biology at the single-molecule level

 We are a new, interdisciplinary lab in the Department of Physics at UIUC.
 We are interested in physical principles underlying molecular interactions and functions inside the cell.
 Currently, we study spatio-temporal dynamics of RNA polymerases during transcription and RNA degradosome in <i>Escherichia coli</i>.